rishi-wqd190004/NLP-and-ML-learning/ML_learning/yourOwnProject.md

 ## LabelEncoder
 Majorly taken from sklearn.preprocessing.LabelEncoder.
 Changing the textual or categorical data into numerical data.
 For more checkout (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
 More importantly it contain only values between 0 and n_classes-1.

+## DecisionTreeRegressor
+To be fair with you all, DT is like a police personal or an investigator who looks for narrowing down answers and mainly work in building the order of those questions and then dig in to predict you are guilty or not....just an example.
+A DecisionTreeRegressor model can be summarized with the below main points:
+    - Decison tree are predictive model that use a set of binary rules to calculate a target value.
+    - Each individual tree is merely a simple model that has branches, nodes and leaves.
+Some simple terms:
+    - ## Root node:
+      - Represent the complete data
+    - ## Splitting:
+      - Dividing a node into two or more nodes or sub-nodes
+    - ## Decision Node:
+      - When a sub-node splits into further sub-nodes
+    - ## Leaf Node:
+      - Nodes that don't split
+    - ## Pruning:
+      - When remove sub-nodes is called pruning.
+Also opposite of splitting
+    - ## Branch:
+      - A part of the tree; another sub section of tree
+    - ## Parent node:
+      - A node which are divided into sub-nodes
+    - ## Child node:
+      - The nodes which are divided and genereated from the parent node So in a DT, ** during training ** the model is fitted with any historical data that is relevant to the problem and the true value we want the model to predict.
+The model learns any relation between data and the target variable.
+After the training is done, the tree:
+    - produces the questions
+    - also produces the order of these questions to be asked Also for DecisionTreeRegressor() mainly uses RMSE to decide to split a node in two or more sub-nodes.

+## sklearn.model_selection.cross_val_score
+Randomly splits the data into 10 distinct subsets called folds and then evaluates the DT model 10 times. (see the code at line 240)
+It estimate the performance of your model and also measure of how precise the estimate is i.e. its standard deviation.
+For further searching of which scoring type one wants to use see (https://scikit-learn.org/stable/modules/model_evaluation.html)

+## RandomForestRegressor
+Training many DT on random subsets of the features and then averaging out their preedictions.